FindMySchool LogoFindMySchool

 John Whitgift Academy is a shining example of how high expectations and clear structures can transform a school.
 It offers a rigorous, safe, and opportunity-rich environment that rivals many private institutions in its scope, if not its facilities.
 Best suited to families who value discipline, smart uniforms, and a traditional approach to education, and who want their child to be pushed to achieve their best.
 The main challenge is securing a place in this increasingly popular local heavyweight.

 Yes.
 John Whitgift Academy was rated Good by Ofsted in 2025, with Outstanding grades for behaviour and attitudes, and personal development.
-The school achieves strong Progress 8 scores, indicating students perform better here than at most schools nationally.
+The current GCSE dataset shows a Progress 8 score of +0.22, indicating students make above-average progress from their starting points.

 The core school day runs from 8:25am to 2:30pm.
 However, the "Period 6" enrichment session runs from 2:30pm to 3:30pm, offering clubs, intervention, and additional study support.